 This tool’s outstanding visuals can be use without a BIOS file.
 The fact that users may play both the best PS2 games and PSP games is also fantastic news for PlayStation fans.

 One of its most notable features is that it’s based on PCSX2.
-The same project that has been used to create some of the best emulators for other consoles like Xbox One or Wii U. This means you can expect accurate emulation at all times with no crashes or bugs.
+The same project has been used to create some of the best emulators for other consoles like Xbox One or Wii U. This means you can expect accurate emulation at all times with no crashes or bugs.
 However, there are still some things about this emulator that don’t quite match up with its PC counterpart.
 For example, it doesn’t have any built-in debugger.

 Another thing worth mentioning about XEBRA is its compatibility rate.
 While many other emulators struggle when trying out older titles.
 Like Final Fantasy VII or Metal Gear Solid 2: Sons of Liberty.
 Because they don’t support certain features such as high memory cards (which can cause problems).
 XEBRA performs well even on these titles without any issues whatsoever!